Curriculum

 At St. Aloysius’ School, Literacy development is one of our highest priorities.
 Developing competency in Reading, Writing, Speaking and Listening is obtained through careful planning, targeted teaching, formative and summative evaluation of student performance, and regular professional learning for our staff to ensure contemporary approaches to teaching are maintained.

-St Aloysius implements OLSEL (Oral Language Supporting Early Literacy) and Heggerty's Phonological Awareness throughout the school.
-This prioritises vocabulary, phonological awareness (sounds within words), story grammar (how writing is structured) and complex questioning.
-Smart Spelling is a program run from Foundation to Year 2 with students in Years 3-6 engaging in Spelling Mastery.
+St Aloysius incorporates Spelling Mastery and Heggerty's Phonological Awareness programs at different learning areas throughout the school.
+We prioritise vocabulary, phonological awareness (sounds within words), story grammar (how writing is structured) and complex questioning.
 The Writing curriculum is taught using ‘Bump it up Walls’ where students self-assess their progress and teachers provide feedback for improvement.
-We have a daily Two hour Literacy block where uninterrupted reading and writing learning takes place.
+We have a daily commitment to literacy learning where uninterrupted reading and writing learning takes place.
+In 2025, St. Aloysius' began a three-year commitment to Structured Literacy.
+We are excited for what is ahead for our students at St. Aloysius' in Literacy!

 Library